-It’s no secret that goggles are a fashionable accessory for keeping the eyes dry – but what you may not know, is that there are also special types of goggles that can treat dry eye!
+It’s no secret that goggles are a fashionable accessory for keeping the eyes dry.
+However, what you may not know, is that there are also special types of goggles that can treat dry eye!

-My what??
-We all know about the glands in our necks and armpits, but did you know that you have glands in your eyelids?
+My what?
+We all know about the glands in our necks and armpits.
+But did you know that you have glands in your eyelids?
 In fact, there are around 30 of them in each upper and lower eyelid!
 These glands produce oils which form the outermost layer of our tears, or ‘tear film’ as we call it.
-Imagine a bottle filled with oil and water, where the oil settles out at the top, and holds the water layer in place below.
-This is what happens in your tears – the oily layer serves to seal the tear film, holding the other layers beneath it in place, and thereby preventing evaporation of our tears.
+Imagine a bottle filled with oil and water, where the oil settles out at the top and holds the water layer in place below.
+This is what happens in your tears.
+The oily layer serves to seal the tear film while holding the other layers beneath it in place and thereby preventing evaporation of our tears.

 When the Meibomian glands are healthy, they produce a clear, smooth liquid with an appearance similar to olive oil.
 However, if the glands become inflamed and cease to function properly, the oils thicken and become yellow in colour, often having a texture like toothpaste.
 This is known in tech-talk as ‘Meibomian gland dysfunction’, or MGD.